datanav/docs/technical/superoffice-powerofficego.rst

      - Name
      - "string"
    * - OrgNr
-     - OrganizationNumber (Dependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCode)
+     - OrganizationNumber (Dependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.CountryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCode)
      - "string"
    * - Phones.Value
      - Number